John Roane

 John Roane (February 9, 1766 – November 15, 1838) was an eighteenth and nineteenth century politician from Virginia.
 He was the father of congressman John J. Roane.

 Biography

 Born at "Uppowac" in King William County, Virginia, Roane pursued in preparatory studies as a young man.
-He was a member of the Virginia House of Delegates from 1788 to 1790 and again in 1792 and was a delegate to the Virginia Ratifying Convention in 1788.
+He was a member of the Virginia House of Delegates from 1788 to 1790 and again in 1792.
+He was a delegate to the Virginia Ratifying Convention in 1788; an event held at the Richmond Theatre.